Case Studies

 After more than a year with visits to multiple doctors, two diagnoses of “pseudo-dementia”, unsuccessful treatment for Hashimoto’s Encephalopathy, and prescription of various anti-anxiety and depression medications, Paul received a “70% sure” diagnosis of Frontotemporal Dementia (FTD). (“Pseudo-dementia” is generally diagnosed when dementia symptoms are attributed to another disorder, most often depression.)

-In 2014, looking for support and more information about FTD, Paul and his wife attended the AFTD conference in White Plains, New York.
-Paul fit some of the criteria for an FTD diagnosis, but Paul’s main symptom of memory loss is not one.
+In 2014, looking for support and more information about FTD, Paul and his wife attended the AFTD conference in White Plains.
+Paul fit some of the criteria for an FTD diagnosis, but his main symptom of memory loss was not one.
 His primary care physician leaned toward an FTD diagnosis.
 But a psychiatrist managing an Alzheimer’s drug study (in which Paul participated) felt Paul was suffering from Alzheimer’s.

 It wasn’t until late in the disease that he became more agitated and aggressive.
 Paul spent the last four months of his life in a nursing home, medicated to the point where he was no longer a danger to himself or those caring for him.